Travis Smith (musician)

-Travis Smith (born April 29, 1982) is an American musician best known as the former drummer of the heavy metal band Trivium, from their formation in 1999 until he officially departed on February 4, 2010.
+Travis Smith (born April 29, 1982) is an American musician best known as the original founder and former drummer of the heavy metal band Trivium, from their formation in 1999 until he officially departed on February 4, 2010.
 Smith is known for his very fast footwork and intricate rhythms on the toms, skills noted by music magazines such as Revolver and Modern Drummer as well as by other media.
 In Metal Hammer's Golden Gods Awards 2006, Travis received the "Best Drummer in the Universe" award.

 Departure from Trivium

 Trivium's relationship with Smith had deteriorated over the years, and the band had no immediate plans to replace him when he announced in late October 2009 that he would be sitting out the 'Into the Mouth of Hell' tour to take care of "some personal business."
-It was not until after the band members started playing with Nick Augusto on the tour that they realized the injection of new blood served Trivium well.
+It was not until after the band members started playing with Nick Augusto on the tour that they realized the addition served Trivium well.

 "We were coming to the point where the band was -- not necessarily dissolving -- but dissolving in creativity and maybe in live fire and energy, so we had to make a change for the positive," Heafy told Noisecreep.
 "Thankfully, we were able to find Nick, who was able to step it up and really be that guy to take us to the next level.
 We told him over the phone [that we were continuing with Augusto,] and it was hard for everyone involved," Heafy said.
 "But I hope it's going to be something Travis recognizes was for the better for him in years to come.
 For his own health and well-being as well and for our own.
 I heard that he's doing very well now and that's the best you can wish for.
 And we hope he does amazingly, no matter what he picks in life to do next."